kaazing/gateway/doc/admin-reference/r_conf_service.md

 Optional
 </td>
 <td>
-Specifies the AMQP virtual host to which ${the.gateway} can proxy clients that are connected to this service.After ${the.gateway} authenticates the client, the virtual host is injected into the AMQP protocol and messages can be exchanged.
-This ensures the target virtual host comes from a validated and trusted source such as ${the.gateway}, rather than relying on what is set by the client, which can be manipulated.You may choose to configure a virtual host when you want to:
+Specifies the AMQP virtual host to which the Gateway can proxy clients that are connected to this service.After the Gateway authenticates the client, the virtual host is injected into the AMQP protocol and messages can be exchanged.
+This ensures the target virtual host comes from a validated and trusted source such as the Gateway, rather than relying on what is set by the client, which can be manipulated.You may choose to configure a virtual host when you want to:
 -   Isolate exchanges, queues, and topics created under one virtual-host from those in the other virtual hosts residing in the same AMQP broker instance.
 -   Ensure each client can only see their data and not the data of other clients.
 -   Handle a configuration in which your AMQP broker is part of a multi-tenant application and you do not want clients from one tenant sharing data and exchanges with clients from another tenant.